Samuel-Osian-Andrews/GroupThink/readme.md

 As seen above, the output tells you that you forgot to assign “Strongly agree” to a grouping variable.

+These errors are crucial, since other R functions do not warn you if you haven’t accounted for a group, or mistyped “Strongly **A**gree”, as “Strongly **a**gree”, for example.

 ### Data for unify()

 The `unify()` function expects data that looks like this: